DiegelD/CarND-Path-Planning-Project/README.md

 ##### Velocity and distance control
 To control the velocity and max. acceleration of the vehicle some pretty nice and simple calculations are used in the following.
 On the first step the new max velocity is set to ensure a comfortable max. acceleration and deceleration.
-The variable `max_acceleration` with a actual vale 0f 0.224 ensures a change rate of max `10m/s^2`. line `162s`.
+The variable `max_acceleration` with a actual vale 0f 0.224 ensures a change rate of max. `10m/s^2`.
+Line `162s`.
 ```c
 double max_velocity_accel_limit = this->max_acceleration + this->v;
 ```
 The next line is pretty nice.
 The velocity is calculated based on the distance of the front car.
-So we can ensure that both conditions are adapted for the ego car.
-So for example if the distance to the car in the front is high the velocity of the go car will higher than the front car velocity.
+So we can ensure that both conditions, velocity and distance are adapted for the ego car.
+So for example if the distance to the car in the front is high the velocity of the ego car will be higher than the front car`s velocity.
-And transition linear with a decreasing distance until a minimum distance is reached and our car is adapting the velocity of the front car.
+And transition linear with a decreasing distance until a minimum distance is reached and our car is adapting 1:1 the velocity of the front car.
 Line `196`.
 ```c
 double max_velocity_in_front = (vehicle_ahead.s - this->s - this->preferred_buffer) + vehicle_ahead.v - 0.5 * (this->a);